TraversetheDOM/Huddle-Landing-Page-curved-section/README.md

 }
 ```

-I also learnt how to use the background image properties to add the curved section to the page as this was actually the toughest part of the project.
-I added property to the svg which was provided in the file as you can see below;
+I also learned how to use the background image properties to add the curved section to the page, which was the most challenging part of the project.
+I added a property to the SVG, which was provided in the file, as you can see below;

 ```css
   preserveAspectRatio="none"